adaptdk/sportmaster-backend-task/README.md

 2. If there is multiple stores which can deliver same products, responsible store should be chosen randomly.
 Example: Store 1 and Store 2 can ship Product 1 and Product 2 to customer.
 Algorithm should chose either Store 1 or Store 2.
 (Only when assigning more than one product)
 3. Products without assigned store, should be removed from cart.
 4. Use any PHP framework.
-5. Algorithm preformance is very import.
+5. Algorithm preformance is very important.
 6. Code should be fully covered by Unit tests.
-7.Upload code to github and share a link with us.
+7. Upload code to github and share a link with us.

 # Data examples